6-minute read•July 9th, 2018

 - If you like oysters, good news: a single oyster is enough to meet your daily zinc requirements.
 You can also get your zinc from meat, beans, nuts and some seafood, including crab and lobster.

-- 17.3% of the world’s population is at risk of zinc deficiency, which affects growth and cognitive function.
+- 17.3% of the world’s population is at risk of zinc deficiency.
 If you’re vegetarian, you’re at risk, too.
 Zinc supplementation can be a solution.